-SkullSparks produces and shares a wide range of college athletics social media analytics throughout the year.
+SkullSparks compiles and shares a wide range of college athletics digital analytics throughout the year.
 View full background information here in our FAQ. | Analytics Main

 Why does SkullSparks share analytics?

 College athletics programs and fanbases are unique with different priorities.
 Every team however is interested in maximizing the return on resources devoted to digital.
 Analytics assist in identifying effective strategies and recognizing trends.

 Twitter restricted API access in April 2023.
 Twitter’s Application Programming Interface (API) previously allowed our analytics partner to access and aggregate Twitter analytics.
 Now, without individual account login credentials, we are unable to offer Twitter statistics.

 SkullSparks maintains our own lists of official Instagram, Twitter, Facebook, YouTube and TikTok team accounts.
 These are organized by sport, conference and other criteria.
 We verify the authenticity of each official account.
 We also cross-check using information from official team websites.

 If a team does not maintain an official account on a social platform, it will show zero interactions.
 Our analytics partners can also only pull data from accounts that are fully public.
 For example, “likes” must be enabled on Instagram and Facebook pages must not be geo-gated, age-gated or custom in audience whatsoever.
 Check if Marketing or the Ticket Office tinkered with account settings…